 Last but not least in this category, the Alpha is shaped to climb.
 It has a tapered design, narrower at the bottom and wider at the top.
-This helps make it easier to get your gear in, and makes it better for climbing movement, but it can be trickier to pack perfectly.
+This helps make it easier to get your gear in and makes it better for climbing movement, but it can be trickier to pack perfectly.
 This pack challenged our packing prowess, but when we got it dialed, we couldn't have been happier.

 This pack didn't top our charts for durability, only because of the thin fabric used in the extendable collar and the relatively thin shock cord used for the ice tool and crampon attachments (which never gave us issue, but we were sure to be careful with it).

-That said, it still scored above average with 7 out of 10.
+That said, it still scored above average.

 This pack impressed us much more than the Hyperlite Mountain Gear 3400 Ice Pack, which has numerous holes in it after one trip on the Torment-Forbidden Traverse in Washington's North Cascades.
 We tried to scratch and scuff this pack, put sharp objects inside like our pickets (because there are no side straps for them, more on that later)—but we did not manage to put a single hole in the Alpha FL.
 Otherwise, this pack is just so simple that there is little to fail, which is worth a significant amount in the durability department.